BYUI-ECEN-361-Classes/lab-02-interrupts-timers-fowler557/Documentation/Assignment.md

 * Currently, the reaction tester can have a wait time anywhere between 0 and 7000 milliseconds, Implement a minimum wait time in such a way that doesn't change the potential maximum wait time

-If you do any of these items - just mention what and how it worked, [*here*].
+If you do any of these items - just mention what and how it worked, [*I chose to do the change the go lights to be the 4 LED's.
+To implement this I had to find out how the LED's were turned on in the first place.
+It turns out that you need to write a low for the LED's to turn on.
+I implemented some pin write lines to each of the LED's.
+I also had to stop their timeres while in the call back function.
+After displaying the results, I turned the timers back on.  *].